hMihaiDavid/pltgot_hook_demo/README.txt

 the place the shellcode is injected is at the gap at the end of the code segment of the library whose entry is being hooked. there may not be a gap, in which case it fails.
 All library functions hooked will execute the same shellcode if they are from the same library.
-This code is a demo to show how to find dynamic loader info and plt table of a remote running process.
+This code is a demo to show how to find dynamic loader info and plt table of a remote running process and how to r/w mem.
 If you want a bigger shellcode you could write a 1st stage sc that mmap's a bigger region idk.

 you can find useful info about ELF here